I-had-a-bad-idea/I-had-a-bad-idea/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=JetBrains+Mono&pause=1000&color=58A6FF&center=true&vCenter=true&width=435&lines=Student+Developer+from+Germany" alt="Typing SVG" />
 </div>

+---

 ## About Me

 I'm a student developer from Germany with a passion for programming.
+I enjoy learning by building projects, whether in machine learning, graphics, or simple tools.

+---

 ## Technologies